-A deferred annuity can be purchased on an installment plan.
+A deferred annuity can also be purchased on an installment plan.
 The buyer may select monthly, quarterly, semiannual or annual premium payments.
 The premium payments will continue on a regular basis until the maturity date.
 This option fits in with a familiar habit for investors who have been accustomed to making regular savings account deposits.

 A deferred annuity can be purchased on a flexible payment basis.
-This arrangement allows the purchaser flexibility in making payments at a time in life when income may be low while obligations are high.
-Changes can be made in the timing and amount of premium payments.
+This arrangement allows for flexibility in the timing and amount of premium payments.
 Prospective annuity buyers who have irregular incomes may need a program in which they can vary the amounts they save every year.